How to Make Money With Plants

-Ready to turn your green thumb into green dolla dolla bills?
-Here are a few simple methods for making money from plants.
+Ready to turn your green thumb into green dolla dolla bills, y'all?
+Here are a few easy ways to make money with plants.

 You will need: